-If someone finds out that you and a minor are having sexual relations and engaged in sexual penetration, that person can go directly to the police and request that they begin an investigation for possible sexual assault, of which they will.
-Then, no matter what the minor says, you will be facing charges of Criminal Sexual Conduct.
+If someone finds out that you and a minor are having sexual relationships and engaged in sexual penetration, that person can go directly to the police and request that they begin an investigation for possible sexual assault, of which they will.
+Then, no matter what the minor says, you will be facing charges of sexual abuse/CSC.

-A: Michigan has what is commonly referred to as Mandatory Reporters.
-Mandatory Reporters are those people that once they are informed that sexual activity between a minor and an adult or a minor and another minor may have occurred, they are REQUIRED to report that information to Child Protective Services (CPS), which in turn goes to the POLICE.
+Mandatory reporters are those people that once they are informed that sexual activity between a minor and an adult or a minor and another minor may have occurred, they are REQUIRED to report that information to Child Protective Services (CPS), which in turn goes to the POLICE.

 Q: ARE THERE ANY EXCEPTIONS FOR MINOR PARTNERS?

-Typically, whichever minor goes to the police first, does not get charged.
-And remember, it may not be the minor himself/herself that goes to the police.
-It may be another adult who found out about it.
-That person is enraged and goes to the police and makes the minor go with him/her.
+Typically, whichever minor goes to the police first does not get charged.
+Also, remember that it may not be the minor themself that goes to the police, it may be another adult who found out about it.
+That person may get enraged, then go to the police, and make the minor go with him/her.

 Example: The above relationship goes on for quite some time without anyone knowing.
-All of a sudden, one day, your mom finds a text/email about you being intimate with a 14 year old approximately two (2) years ago.
+All of a sudden, one day your mom finds a text or email about you being intimate with a 14 year old approximately two years ago.
 Parents are often the ones responsible for turning in their child or the child that “did this to their child” to the authorities.

-DEFENSES FOR STATUTORY RAPE
+STATUTORY RAPE DEFENSES

-In order to achieve such magic, you need a lawyer who focuses solely on Sexual Assault cases and knows all the nuances of the law when it comes to Sexual Assault Charges.
-An attorney who can navigate the criminal justice system with precision and expert knowledge.
+In order to achieve such magic, you need a lawyer who focuses solely on sexual assault cases and knows all the nuances of the law when it comes to sexual assault charges.
+You need an attorney who can navigate the criminal justice system with precision and expert knowledge.

-Nicole is ready to use her years of expertise and knowledge, as the prior Chief of the Sex Unit, to aggressively and vigorously fight for you.
-Due to Nicole’s 20+ years of experience, as both a prosecutor and a defense attorney, Nicole has yet to meet an opponent she can’t outsmart.
+Nicole is ready to use her years of expertise and knowledge as the prior Chief of the Sex Unit to aggressively and vigorously fight for you.
+Due to Nicole’s 20+ years of experience, as both a prosecutor and a defense attorney, she has yet to meet an opponent she can’t outsmart.

 3150 Livernois Rd.
 Suite 126